 Power Tarot and The Creative Tarot are newer additions to my library, but I highly recommend each title.
 The first of those is now about 20 years old, but is a great introduction to the cards as well as being packed with “more than 100 spreads that give specific answers to your most important questions.”
 The second book is just a few years old.
 It was written for Artists, with some very focused spreads.
 I use spreads from both; see the Catalogue section.

-Volume 1 of The Encyclopaedia of the Tarot (by the founder of US Games) is for those who really want to get a feel for the history of Tarot.
+Any of the four volumes of The Encyclopaedia of the Tarot (by the founder of US Games) are for those who really want to get a feel for the history of Tarot.
+I believe all 4 are now out of print; used bookstores may be the only way to find them.
 Another, newer, look at the history of Tarot art is The History of Tarot Art.
 See my review on my personal blog.

 I will earn a small referral fee if you make a purchase from following any links: